 On November 13, 2018, the Company entered into a Stock and Asset Purchase Agreement ("Purchase Agreement") with BCP Acquisitions LLC ("Purchaser").
 The Purchaser is a newly-formed entity controlled by investment funds managed by Brookfield Capital Partners LLC.
 Pursuant to the Purchase Agreement, on the terms and subject to the conditions therein, the Company has agreed to sell, and Purchaser has agreed to acquire, the Company's Power Solutions business for a purchase price of \$13.2 billion.
-Net cash proceeds are expected to be \$11.4 billion after tax and transaction-related expenses.
-The transaction is expected to close by June 30, 2019, subject to customary closing conditions and required regulatory approvals.
+The transaction closed on April 30, 2019 with net cash proceeds of \$11.6 billion after tax and transaction-related expenses.